Honors Thesis - Course Information Psychology 4850E, 4851E, 4852E

-All students currently in an Honours Specialization program in psychology should apply, and all students who are hoping to transfer to the HSp should also apply.
+All students currently in an Honors Specialization program in psychology should apply, and all students who are hoping to transfer to the HSp should also apply.

 STEP 3.
 Explore potential supervisors.
 Contact potential supervisors to discuss the possibility of supervising your thesis.
-You should send them your application form.
-They wish to meet with you individually or in a group with other students.
+Send them your application form when you contact them.
+They may wish to meet with you individually or in a group with other students.

 Potential supervisors are full-time faculty members in the Psychology Department.

 Full time faculty and Cross appointed faculty may act as supervisors.